Logg-y/openrct2-configurable-objective-setter/designnotes.md

 - Monthly ride/stall profits
 - Repay loan and park value

 I am conceptually somewhat against these goals which cannot feasibly be failed.
+It does really defeat the point having difficulty settings at all, unless you made the failure case inescapable debt incurred by loan interest or something.
+But then the other goals can also get that.

 ## Novel plugin possibilities